The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 • The shade of mucus can be different: white, whitish-transparent, yellowish, brownish.

-• After cleansing the eye, pain and discomfort do not go away, and after 20-30 minutes you can observe the formation of a new portion of mucus in the corners of the eyes.
+• After cleansing the eye, the pain and discomfort do not go away, and after 20-30 minutes you can observe the formation of a new portion of mucus in the corners of the eyes.

 1. Bacterial (occurs when bacteria enter the mucous membrane).